-The conduct of research and development activities is risky and results obtained therefrom may not be those anticipated.
-Therefore, there can be no assurance that any research and development plan on a product candidate or medical device will result in an approved drug or medical device.
+The conduct of research and development activities is costly, risky and results obtained therefrom may not be those anticipated.
+Therefore, there can be no assurance that any research and development plan on a product candidate, a new formulation or a new method or route of administration will result in an approved drug, new formulation or new method or route of administration.

-The development of new therapies is highly risky and the results obtained therefrom may not yield any of the anticipated benefits.
-The development of a product candidate into a new drug requires the conduct of many tests on animals and humans, all of which must comply with stringent regulation and require substantial investments.
-There can be no assurance that any research and development program designed to develop a new formulation, a new drug, a new method or route of administration or provide a new treatment, such as the development of the F8 Formulation and the Pen, the development of tesamorelin for the potential treatment of NASH in the general population and the development of our peptide-drug conjugates resulting from our SORT1+ TechnologyTM platform, will end up generating positive results leading up to an approved formulation, label expansion, new medical device or a new product by a regulatory authority.
-The failure to develop a new formulation, a new method of treatment, a new method or route of administration or a drug product could hamper the future growth of our business and have long-term adverse effects on our potential revenues and operating results.
+The development of new therapies is highly costly, risky and the results obtained therefrom may not yield any of the anticipated benefits.
+The development of a product candidate into a new drug requires capital or access thereto, as well as the conduct of many tests on animals and humans, all of which must comply with stringent regulation and require substantial investments.
+There can be no assurance that any research and development program designed to develop a new drug, a new formulation, a new method or route of administration or provide a new treatment, such as the conduct of our Phase 1 clinical trial using sudocetaxel zendusortide for the potential treatment of ovarian cancer, the development of our peptide-drug conjugates resulting from our SORT1+ TechnologyTM platform, and the potential development of tesamorelin for the treatment of NASH in the general population, will end up generating positive results leading to an approved drug, label expansion, new formulation, or a new method or route of administration by a regulatory authority.
+The failure to develop a new drug, a new formulation or a new method or route of administration could hamper the long-term growth of our business and have long-term adverse effects on our potential revenues and operating results.